awtawsif/bangla-typing/README.md

 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a Pull Request.

+## Future Plans

+Here's a roadmap of what's planned for the future of the Bangla Typing Tutor.

+### Features to Add

+*   **User Accounts:** To save progress and track performance across sessions.
+*   **More Lessons:** Expanding the syllabus with more advanced lessons and exercises.
+*   **Custom Lessons:** Allowing users to create and practice their own custom lessons.
+*   **Typing Games:** Adding fun and interactive games to make learning more engaging.
+*   **Multi-Layout Support:** Adding support for various Bangla keyboard layouts (e.g., Probhat, Jatiya) to cater to different user preferences.

+### Improvements to Make

+*   **UI/UX:** Enhancing the user interface for a more modern and intuitive experience.
+*   **Performance:** Optimizing the application for faster loading and smoother performance.

+### Bugs to Fix

+*   **Syllabus Correction:** Reviewing and correcting inaccuracies, typos, and inconsistencies within the `syllabus.json` and `avro_hint.json` lesson files.
+*   **Cross-browser Compatibility:** Ensuring the application works flawlessly across all major browsers.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.